Okaczko/rw-felp/content/index.md

 ### Player asks a non-rhetorical lore question (example: is LTTM gonna die??)
 - as felpers felp, players might start to focus their curiosity on the felpers as a source of lore instead of the game itself.
 Most oftentimes "this is a question the game can answer" works well

+### Player gets scales the Wall for the first time.
+Doesn't know where to go
+- this situation fucking sucks.
+Most prefer to ask if they want to have such hint or answer on how to get up, but this cuts off Underhang and the whole FP region, which I find important for the story.
+I just don't think it's intended to go this way but I get that the player is frustrated at scaling the Wall only for an echo.
+- **This is completely different if this is a second playthrough, hinting them on how to get up is completely within reason**
+- the problem arises when it's a first playthrough without MSC (MSC adds 2 grapple worms to the western side of Underhang, making it possible to get quickly to FP), because then they would have to go to Shaded, Leg, Underhang and FP.
+That can be an insane backtrack.
+I'm on the "you should explore the parts you haven't been to yet" but that can be frustrating to the player.
+Honestly the chances of this happening are so low since players are by then used to following the directions from the overseers.
+Aaaaaa I hope some felper will see this and correct me on this one.

 ## MSC changes for vanilla to watch out for
 - the den on top of LTTM_ai (wherer lttm is located) is made passthrough
 - pipeyard, precipice, gutter, outerexpanse and it's connection to outskirts are MSC